qdm12/My-Computing-course/03. Vagrant/readme.md

   - Your OS is not modified
   - You can just *throw it away* and *re-create it*
 - Anyone can use it without knowing what is actually needed
-- You can remember what steps you took to setup your environment for your program
+- Serves as a blueprint of what steps were taken to setup the environment for your program
 - You can easily re-produce the steps to deploy it to the cloud etc.

 ## More complete Vagrantfile (the one used in this project)